 The first Prime Minister of Barbados is a National Hero – Errol Walton Barrow.

 Under Barrow, the DLP brought Barbados to Independence in 1966.
 The Constitution was ratified on the 30th of November that same year.

 Barrow was an enigmatic leader.
-Born in the parish of St. Lucy, Barrow hailed from a family of political and social activists.
+Born in St. Lucy’s parish, Barrow hailed from a family of political and social activists.

 Errol Barrow’s father, an Anglican priest, was removed from his posting on the island of St. Croix for his controversial sermons preaching against racism and social stratification.
 His uncle, Dr. Charles Duncan O’Neal, was the founder of the Democratic League of Barbados and one of the island’s 10 National Heroes.

 Educated at Harrison College, Barrow went on to study law and economics concurrently at Inns Court and the London School of Economics (respectively).

 During his college years, Barrow served as Chairman of the Council of Colonial Students, where he consorted with future leaders, including Forbes Burnham, Michael Manley, Pierre Trudeau, and Lee Kwan Yew.